-When you see a person dressed in all white in Cuba, it is a person that has received his or her santo, and for the next year, they will wear nothing but white clothes, and live by a specific set of rules.
+When you see a person dressed in all white in Cuba, it is a person that has received his or her santo.
+For the next year, they will wear nothing but white clothes, and live by a specific set of rules.

 The process when you are chosen to receive your santo, is long and meticulous and includes special rituals with clothing, food, challenges, and good deeds.

-The preparations also include fiestas and celebrations, and special ceremonies with offerings of food, money and sacred tambores, drums (and drummers, you have to be qualified to be a drummer at a Santeria celebration).
+The preparations also include fiestas and celebrations, and special ceremonies with offerings of food, money, and the sacred tambores, drums (and drummers.
+You have to be qualified to be a drummer at a Santeria celebration).

 Santeria transpires all parts of everyday life in Cuba for most people.
 This is visible in the many shops that sell religious ornaments like dolls of the saints, and special emblems that represent a saint or praise.